nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 data Complex = C Integer Integer
 ```
-(Mathematically educated readers please excuse the use of `Integers` here).
+(Mathematically educated readers please excuse the use of `Integers` here.)

 This creates a new type `Complex`, with a constructor `C`.
 But `C` itself is not a value of type `Complex`, but rather it is a function that creates values of type `Complex` and, crucially, it is the only way of creating values of type `Complex`.
 We can ask for the type of `C` and see that it is indeed just a function:
 ```